-The reasons survivors find it hard to speak are not, strictly speaking, ‘emotional.’
+The reason survivors of gendered violence find it hard to speak are not, strictly speaking, ‘emotional.’
 Abuse physically alters the brain and the nervous system in ways that impact cognition and speech.
 If this ‘can’t get the words’ experience has happened to you or someone you know, you’re not imagining it.
 It’s real, and it has a physiological cause.

 Very real harm comes in many forms

 Say, for instance, your partner is lying about something serious and telling you you’re crazy, or say their nonverbal behaviour makes you feel alarmed and you can’t figure out why, and they tell you you are imagining it.
 Say they appear to be seeking control in covert ways, or chronically denying something is happening that is indeed very much happening.